 Chaperone Guidelines

 Prepared, engaged chaperones can greatly enhance a farm field trip.
-We provide a Chaperone Information handout for the teacher to distribute and review with the chaperones so they can help make sure the children have a positive and enjoyable learning experience.
+We provide a Chaperone Information handout for teachers to distribute and review with their chaperones so they can help make sure the children have a positive and enjoyable learning experience.

 IMPORTANT!
 Directions to Pumpkinseed Hill